 Dr. Rose also discussed the new 40 page All Plan Letter (APL) 025-004 that was released by the Department of Health Care Services (DHCS) on February 7, 2025, which formalizes the investments back into the community requirement for all managed care plans with a positive net income and their qualifying subcontractors.
 Dr. Rose noted that within the APL there were two funding requirements for the community reinvestment, one is called Base Reinvestment Requirement and the other is Quality Achievement Requirement.
 Both come with formulas that will allow the CalOptima Health finance department to calculate and fund that area.
-She noted that the first Base Reinvestment was going to help CalOptima Health direct funds to certain categories and Quality Achievement would help address any metrics that CalOptima Health would need to provide greater attention to and noted that there were two behavioral health metrics that were identified as needing more attention.
+She noted that the first Base Reinvestment was going to help CalOptima Health direct funds to certain categories and Quality Achievement would help address any metrics that CalOptima Health were identified as needing more attention.
 She also noted that DHCS will notify CalOptima Health of the exact dollar amount, which has not been received to date, but she wanted the committees to see that there were two funding buckets.